Nertwy/ninjas/README.md

 ## Assumptions
 1. You have different server to handle and store images, DB stores only URLS!
-2. In next config you can see wich urls are supported
+2. IMPORTANT! - In next config you can see wich urls are supported
 3. Images and superpowers are a different connected tables